nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_delivery-issues.md

 Here are some helpful pointers for recording and processing complaints.

 - Subscribers cannot make complaints before the redelivery window on the same day.
 They can inside or after the redelivery window.
-- Subscriber's cannot make complaints during vacation days.
+- Subscribers cannot make complaints during vacation days.

 ### Record a complaint